Skip to main content

 CapabilityDescription

+Looking for Microsoft Teams?
+See the dedicated Microsoft Teams integration for help desk and channel automation.
 Anything defined in the Microsoft Graph API can be accessed through Serval.

-Serval Configuration
+Serval configuration

 1. In Serval, navigate to AppsAvailableMicrosoft Graph